city-of-saint-louis/gis-asset-manager-ui/README.md

 ## **Description**

-The GIS Asset Chooser Module utilizes the [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/latest) to create an interactive map that can be configured with various different graphic layers.
+The GIS Asset Chooser Module utilizes the [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/latest) to create an interactive map that can be configured with various different graphic layers for selecting assets or blank layers for adding new assets.

 Developers can configure the module to fit a specific use case by passing property values to the module's custom elements.
 Users can select assets contained within the graphic layers by mouse click and/or add assets using the Sketch feature depending on the configuration.